djhanus/sendy-api-extension/readme.md

   `order` (optional) sort by date sent 'asc' or 'desc' (default is 'desc')

   `sent` (optional) filter by date sent.
-Can be a Unix timestamp or a date in M/d/YY format.
-If not included all campaigns will be returned.
+Can be a Unix timestamp or a date in almost any format. [^1] If not included all campaigns will be returned.

+[^1]: [strtotime](https://www.php.net/manual/en/function.strtotime.php) is used so it will detect most any format and attempt to convert it.

 ---